Duke-NUS-HPC/docs/ssh-with-keypairs.md

 26 February 2022

+It is hard to provide absolutely bullet-proof instructions for this because of variation across different setups.
+If you have problems, contact Steve at gmssgr@nus.edu.sg.

 These are the steps for ssh key-pair generation to log in to the Duke-NUS HPC cluster

 Currently, login to the head node is enabled from local desktops within the Duke-NUS nextwork or the